mojaloop/object-store-lib/README.md

 npm run audit:check
 ```

 The [audit-ci.jsonc](./audit-ci.jsonc) contains any audit-exceptions that cannot be fixed to ensure that CircleCI will build correctly.
+Please use in conjunction with .grype.yaml to ignore vulnerability when the patched depdendency breaks functionality.

 ## Automated Releases